Olavo de Carvalho: Climate change

-Carvalho claimed that global warming is a hoax produced by a global conspiracy.
-He based his claims on the Climategate episode in which hackers, on the eve of the Copenhagen Conference, disseminated thousands of e-mails from University of East Anglia climatologists in order to undermine the credibility of the conference.
-Carvalho claimed Climategate to be the work of a conspiracy led by the Rockefeller family, the Council of Foreign Relations, the Bilderberg Club, and the New World Order, indicating them also as leaders of the "global abortion and gay ... campaigns of the new bionic global religion, and of the Obama administration's proposal for universal control of the movement of capital."
+Carvalho claimed that global warming is a hoax produced by a conspiracy.

 Health

 In a 2016 Twitter post, Carvalho claimed that "vaccines either kill you or drive you crazy.
 Never vaccinate your children."

-He falsely declared that AIDS does not pose a risk to heterosexuals, basing his arguments on journalist Michael Fumento's book The Myth of Heterosexual Aids.
+He spread a conspiracy theory that AIDS does not pose a risk to heterosexuals.

-On 22 March 2020, during the COVID-19 pandemic, a disease caused by the SARS-CoV-2 virus, he stated in a livestream on YouTube that there was no confirmed case of death from the virus in the world and that the pandemic would be "an invention" and "the most extensive manipulation of public opinion that has ever happened in human history".
+On 22 March 2020, during the COVID-19 pandemic, a disease caused by the SARS-CoV-2 virus, he asserted in a livestream on YouTube that there was no confirmed case of death from the virus in the world and that the pandemic would be "an invention" and "the most extensive manipulation of public opinion that has ever happened in human history".
 At that date, according to the World Health Organization, there were more than 294,000 cases of the disease and 12,784 deaths from it.

-Politics

-Carvalho spread the debunked conspiracy theory that Barack Obama was not born in the United States.
-Furthermore, he claimed that Foro de São Paulo "is the largest political organization that has ever existed in Latin America and undoubtedly one of the largest in the world."
-He also made up the fake information that a book written by Fernando Haddad, the opponent of Jair Bolsonaro during the 2018 Brazilian general election, promoted incest.
+He often trivialized the pandemic as the "moronoavirus", even after it killed more than 200,000 Brazilians.
+His daughter Heloísa blamed such statements for influencing Brazil's delay in buying COVID-19 vaccines.